qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - my work email required a password change every of days i changed my password on outlook and now need to change it on my phone but cannot find where to do so
 - did not request the change in password thank you
 - how do i change my password for edison assistant
-- tbsp i loved the app and its very useful but i see one missing feature that is changing the password there is noway to change the password of any account in case i change my password i would have to delete the account and add the account again with the new tbsp can you please look into tbsp regards tbsp
+- i loved the app and its very useful but i see one missing feature that is changing the password there is noway to change the password of any account in case i change my password i would have to delete the account and add the account again with the new password
 - very good app but should have password change option
 - i changed my password on my desktop for this email address how do i update the password in the app because now i can't receive any new emails until the password is changed
-- why i can not change my account password why i should remove and add tbsp i am using exchange email which is required to change the password tbsp
+- why i can not change my account password why i should remove and add new i am using exchange email which is required to change the password
 - unable to change password
 - school email that was working but after a password change it does not work tried just changing the password and it does not work
 - i want to change my password submitted